kyma-project/eventing-manager/docs/user/troubleshooting/evnt-04-free-jetstream-storage.md

 NATS JetStream backend stopped receiving events due to full storage.

-You observe the following behavior in the Event Publisher Proxy (EPP):
+You observe the following behavior in the Eventing Publisher Proxy (EPP):

 - `507 Insufficient Storage` HTTP Status from EPP on the publish request.
 - `cannot send to stream: nats: maximum bytes exceeded` in the EPP logs.